david-legend/python-algorithms/EPI_prep/src/recursion/README.md

 ## Questions

-In this section we will solve common recursion questions that will help you understand these alogrithms.
-This will in turn give you the ability to solve other binary questions
+In this section we will solve common recursion questions that will help us understand these alogrithms.
+This will in turn give us the ability to solve other binary questions

 * [Greatest Common Divisor](0_greatest_common_divisor/lca.py)
 * [Towers Of Hanoi](1_towers_of_hanoi/towers_of_hanoi.py)